Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Zombienet_slides.md

     --key-type gran
 ```

+Notes:

-NOTE: this step is optional if you use the devs accounts (e.g. alice, bob, charlie, dave, etc)
+This step is optional if you use the dev accounts (e.g. alice, bob, charlie, dave, etc)

 ---v